SkrtSkrtSkrtttt/DepthPerception-SeniorDesign/README.md

 ---
-# Kitchen Hazard Detection & Escape Route System
+# In Door Hazard Detection & Escape Route System

-A real-time kitchen safety system using an Intel RealSense D435 depth camera.
+A real-time in door safety system using an Intel RealSense D435 depth camera.
 The system detects hazards, builds a live map of the kitchen, finds a safe escape route to the exit, and guides the user out using spoken audio directions.

 ---